Major Scales

 A scale is simply a group of notes in succession.
 There are many different types of scales but by far the two most common are the major and minor scales.
-Here I’ll be explaining how a major scale is constructed and how to use this info to figure out the major scale for any key.
+Here I’ll be explaining how a major scale is constructed and how to use this information to figure out the major scale for any key.

 How They’re Constructed